ros-navigation/docs.nav2.org/configuration/packages/configuring-docking-server.rst

   ============== ==============

   Description
-    The topic to use for the odometry data when backward_blind is enabled.
+    The topic to use for the odometry data when rotate_to_dock is enabled.

 :dock_backwards: